 During the Panic Zone Test, trip each panic zone (or button) by pressing and holding the panic for 1 to 2 seconds.

-Note: You do NOT have to hold the panic for 2 seconds in normal mode.
+mode.
 The Panic Zone Test takes additional time to display when the system is in test mode.

 Each time you trip a panic zone, the display number increments and the keypad buzzer sounds for two seconds.